Espresso! plays fiery Gypsy Jazz and American Swing in & around Boulder, Colorado. Upbeat, classy music.

 Emily Reynolds' swinging jazz chord chops are evident in the swing and Gypsy jazz genres where rhythm is central to the music.
 Up and down the neck of the guitar, she sets a strong rhythmic tone.
 Her powerhouse vocals are featured in Espresso!, with tunes in both English and French.
 Band manager for Espresso!, Emily also plays with the Swing Chicks, a Colorado-based swing band and sings three-part 40s tunes with the TriTones in Seattle.

 Duane Webster is a fabulous bassist from Boulder, Colorado.
 His dynamic leads and steady rhythm holding down that bottom end have made him a popular player with a wide variety of bands exemplifying many musical styles of music over the years.
 He has played with so many of the really great players and was featured in the original Ophelia Swing Band along with Tim O'Brien, Dan Sadowski and others.
 Currently he plays with Sweet Spot Trio and VooDoo Lily.
-He joined Espresso! in 2017.
+He has played with Espresso! for many years.